sglebs/webdriver-python/README.md

 ================

-This is an experiment to implement a [Selenium Remote WebDriver](https://code.google.com/p/selenium/wiki/JsonWireProtocol) in Python, to enable a remote client in Selenium to drive MacOS Desktop apps (say the Calculator).
+This is an experiment to implement a [Selenium Remote WebDriver](https://code.google.com/p/selenium/wiki/JsonWireProtocol) in Python, to enable a remote client in Selenium to drive native Desktop apps (say the Calculator).

-We use the atomac library for GUI automation.
+Under MacOS we use the atomac library.

 #### Install